Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 Also, using hot or boiling water to fill the reservoir could damage seals or gaskets due to sudden thermal shock.

-2. Leveling The Coffee Grounds
+2. Proper Coffee Grounds Leveling

 To ensure proper water usage in a Moka pot, it’s important to level the coffee grounds evenly inside the filter basket.